ABD-01/Flask-Protobuf/_sources/index.rst.txt

     :doc:`Notes on Flask, WTForms, Protocol Buffers and more <Notes>`

-Welcome to TMCVP Protobuf Server's documentation!
+Welcome to CVP Protobuf Server's documentation!
 =================================================

 .. toctree::